alexcoman-contractor/code-challenge-full-stack-pagination-sort/README.md

-# Nixa.io Full-stack test
+# Code challenge - Full-stack
-My code for nixa.io full-stack (PHP, React, SQL) test

 Unfortunately I had no experience with React so I had to learn the basics during the test